amannj/comtradeRggregator/README.md

 #> # A tibble: 0 x 0
 ```

-Sometimes trade data between countries does not add up.
-For example,
+Sometimes trade data between countries does not “add up”: For example,
-say, in 2020 country A reported USD *X* millions exports to country B
+in 2020 country A reported USD *X* millions exports to country B while B
-while B was reporting USD *Y* millions, where *X* ≠ *Y*.
-In such cases
+was reporting USD *Y* millions, where *X* ≠ *Y*.
+In such cases it makes
-it makes sense to use [mirrored trade
+sense to use [mirrored trade
 data](https://wits.worldbank.org/wits/wits/witshelp/Content/Data_Retrieval/T/Intro/B2.Imports_Exports_and_Mirror.htm).
 The function `download_Comtrade()` offers an easy option to accomplish
 this.
 The relation of the queries used for the extraction of trade data